codeforIATI/iati-data-bugtracker/.github/ISSUE_TEMPLATE/metadata-issue.md

 If not, you can use [this email template](https://github.com/codeforIATI/iati-data-bugtracker/blob/main/email-template.md).

+### IATI registry identifier for the publisher

+Please enter the registry identifier for the publisher.

 ### Additional context

  * What were you trying to do when you encountered this issue?